Mainakdeb/signlingo/README.md

 3. Defined a smaller custom network and trained it.
 4. Once the accuracy was good enough on the validation dataset, we tested the performance on some unseen images.
 5. Then we tested it out with live webcam feed, and it worked!
 6. Added a GUI for ease-of use, and also a level based system to make the process more engaging.

+## Techstack
+1. PyTorch
+2. OpenCV
+3. Tkinter (UI)
+4. Python threads

 ## Challenges we ran into
 1. Finding the right training hyperparameters took more time that we expected.